heya/umd/README.md

 ### usingAMD

 A simple property set to an implementation dependent truthy value when loaded in AMD environment.
-Iit could, but is not guaranteed to, be a string identifying the specific AMD loader in use such as `"requirejs"`.
+It could, but is not guaranteed to, be a string identifying the specific AMD loader in use such as `"requirejs"`.

 ### usingCommonJS

 A simple property set to an implementation dependent truthy value when loaded in CommonJS environment.
-Iit could, but is not guaranteed to, be a string identifying the specific CommonJS loader in use such as `"node"`.
+It could, but is not guaranteed to, be a string identifying the specific CommonJS loader in use such as `"node"`.

 ### isRequire()